 - good chance to see mountain goats, bighorn sheep, elk and mule deer, pikas, chipmunks & hoary marmots

-- Sunshine Meadows is home to hordes of Columbian and mantled ground squirrels.
+- you will see hordes of Columbian and mantled ground squirrels.

 - leashed pets are allowed, but discouraged